-BALTIMORE — A Frederick man has pleaded guilty to federal voter intimidation charges, during the 2020 election season.
+BALTIMORE — A Frederick man has been sentenced to seven months in federal prison, after pleading guilty to voter intimidation charges during the 2020 election season.

 James Dale Reed, 42, was accused of leaving a threatening note at the front door of a Joe Biden and Kamala Harris supporter.

 Reed was caught on a door bell camera dropping off the note on October 4.

 At first Reed denied it was him in the video, but two days later admitted to writing and leaving the note.

 In it Reed warned that he would target Biden and Harris supporters.